Barbaramalei/Inventory-management-system/README.md

 Order Tracking: Monitor orders and update inventory accordingly.
 Reporting: Generate reports on inventory levels, sales, etc.
 User Management: Manage user accounts and access levels.
-Technologies Used
-Backend: [List backend technologies/frameworks used]
-Frontend: [List frontend technologies/frameworks used]
-Database: [Database technology used, e.g., MySQL, PostgreSQL] Installation
-Clone the repository: git clone https://github.com/your/repository.git Install dependencies: npm install or pip install -r requirements.txt Set up the database: [Provide instructions to initialize the database schema] Configure environment variables: [List any configuration files or environment variables that need to be set] Usage
-Start the server: npm start or python app.py
-Access the application at: http://localhost:port [Replace with actual port number] Screenshots
-[If available, include screenshots of the system in action]

-Contributing
-Fork the repository
-Create a new branch (git checkout -b feature)
-Make changes and commit (git commit -am 'Add new feature') Push to the branch (git push origin feature)
-Create a pull request
-License
-[Specify the license under which the project is distributed]

-Authors
-[List authors or contributors]

-Acknowledgments
-[Mention any third-party assets, tutorials, or acknowledgments]

-Support